haikus-in-c/haikus-in-c.github.io/_posts/2014-02-06-machines-of-loving-grace.markdown

 where software is so pervasive that it has become our guardian.
 Humanity is free to forget problems it once concerned itself with, safe in the hands of the machines it has created to solve them.
 I'm not sure I can fully believe in this eventuality.
-For one thing, I think there will always be bugs.
+Instead, I think there will always be bugs.
 No matter how big the system, no matter how refined, there will always be bugs because humans are not perfect, and at the end of the day, humans write software.

+Ultimately I think Brautigan is describing a world where P = NP, or where we (or our machines) have found polynomial-time solutions to problems that were not previously solvable in polynomial time.
+Were *this* to ever happen, then the possiblities of what our machines could do for us would be blown open.
+Our artificial intelligences would be perfect, and we could write programs to write other programs.
+We truly could be watched over by our own machines.

 [sew1]:http://www.forbes.com/sites/benkepes/2013/10/23/enabling-software-to-eat-the-world-one-api-at-a-time/
 [sew2]:http://venturebeat.com/2013/11/14/softwares-eating-the-world-and-devs-are-serving-up-the-meal/